-As part of evaluation of the data a number of environmental models are updated with the water quality and quantity information outlined in Section 2, which include groundwater models, water quality models, water balances and water quality objectives for Christal Creek and Lightning Creek.
+As part of evaluation of the data a number of environmental models are updated with the water quality and quantity information outlined in Section 2, which include groundwater models, water quality models, water balances and water quality objectives (WQO) for Christal Creek, Lightning Creek and No Cash Creek.
 These tools are updated with additional water information available on an annual or as needed basis to inform decision making process or to further evaluate adaptive management responses.
 As an example, a number of stations (i.e., KV-6, KV-21 and KV-41) record continuous stream flow measurements.
 This information, in combination with the meteorology data, is used to refine the parameters and assumptions used in the water balances.

-The surface water quality monitoring locations by mine are presented in Table 2-2.
+The surface water quality monitoring locations by mine are presented in Table 2-3.
 The water quality information collected under this plan is integrated into the existing water quality models to verify or adjust calibration factors used in the model.
 This advances the understanding of the dynamic nature of the district and numerous load sources including evaluation and determination of natural attenuation capacity in the receiving environment.
-Additionally, the water quality data are compared with established thresholds (i.e., WQO) and Adaptive Management Plan triggers as part of the routine review.